 This post contains affiliate links.
 If you click a link and make a purchase, I may receive, at no additional cost to you, a small commission.
 Find out more on my Disclosures page, and thank you so much for your support!

-Now this, clearly, was not a recipe for marital happiness.
+This, clearly, is not a recipe for marital happiness.
 And so, I took it upon myself to become a better housekeeper.
-(In the interest of full disclosure, this is still a work-in-progress.
-14 years later.)
-Now, nine of us (plus 5 rescue cats and a dog) live in a three-bedroom cottage.
+(In the interest of full disclosure, this is always a work-in-progress.)
+Now, the 10 of us (plus 4 rescue cats and a dog) live in a three-bedroom cottage.
 If it doesn’t stay clean, then it goes to CHAOS really fast.
 Over the years, I have gleaned the most important things that I need to do each day so that my husband doesn’t go insane, and I can feel house-proud, too.
 When I do these 7 things every day to keep house, our home runs smoothly.

 I first learned this from Peggy Jones and Pam Young and their Sidetracked Home Executives (affiliate link) books.
 I found out later that it is a component of every American housekeeping plan.
 There are all sorts of cultural reasons for this, but I really don’t think that anyone came here for an extended dissertation on the cultural and historical aspects of bed-making in America.
 My reasons for making the bed a pillar of my housekeeping (see what I did there?) are that my marriage is the foundation of my family, and the heart of my marriage is the marriage-bed.
 (TMI?
 Sorry.)